• Skip to primary navigation

 Drinking from a bottle too fast can cause gas because the baby can gulp the milk down too quickly.

-Additionally, drinking from a nipple that has a flow that is too slow, can cause the baby to gulp extra air when feeding.
+Additionally, drinking from a nipple that has a flow that is too slow can cause the baby to gulp extra air when feeding.

-Not tolerating the current baby formula well
+Not tolerating the current baby formula well,

 Signs Your Baby Has Gas

 Babies can have trouble with gas starting in the early weeks all the way through to the toddler stage.
-The peak time that baby gas is the worst is around 4 to 12 weeks.
+The peak time when baby gas is the worst is around 4 to 12 weeks.

 It can be very hard to see your baby screaming in pain from gas, but that can often be the first and most obvious sign.

-Your baby can’t exactly tell you that gas is making them uncomfortable so here are some other signs to look for:
+Your baby can’t exactly tell you that gas is making them uncomfortable, so here are some other signs to look for:

 Fussiness